We Created the Future of TV (and Movies)

 The Perspective

 Imagine an automobile race from Los Angeles to New York.
 No matter how well someone can drive, if he or she is on the wrong path, meaning heading north to Seattle, they won’t win the race.
 That is a perfect analogy for the television industry.
-No matter how smart a series creator might be, it’s extremely easy to prove that the 1950s-era model still used in the 21st century to develop, pitch and promote a TV show, the only change is how some are delivered, is as wrong as racing to New York from Los Angeles through Seattle and expecting to be the winner of the race.
+No matter how smart a series creator might be, it’s extremely easy to prove that the 1950s-era model still used in the 21st century to develop, pitch and promote a TV show, the only change is how some are delivered, is as wrong as racing to New York from Los Angeles through Seattle and expecting to win the race.

 2.